-The bill (S. 2515) to authorize appropriations for fiscal year 2003 for military activities of the Department of prescribe Defense. to personnel strengths for such fiscal year for the Armed Forces, and for other purposes, was considered, ordered to be engrossed for a third reading, read the third time, and passed.
+The bill (S. 2515) to authorize appropriations for fiscal year 2003 for military activities of the Department of Defense, to prescribe personnel strengths for such fiscal year for the Armed Forces, and for other purposes, was considered, ordered to be engrossed for a third reading, read the third time, and passed.

-MILITARY CONSTRUCTION THORIZATION ACT FOR FISCAL YEAR 2003
+MILITARY CONSTRUCTION AU-THORIZATION ACT FOR FISCAL YEAR 2003